sevim-gokturk/Docker/Day3_networking/practice.md

 ## Part 1 - Launch a Docker Machine Instance and Connect with SSH

-- Launch a Docker machine on Amazon Linux 2 AMI with security group allowing SSH connections using the [Cloudformation Template for Docker Machine Installation](../docker-01-installing-on-ec2-linux2/docker-installation-template.yml).
+- Launch a Docker machine on Amazon Linux 2 AMI with security group allowing SSH connections
 - Connect to your instance with SSH.

 ```bash